-(c) Disclosures required under Regulation 3(c):

-The additiona standby lette USD 25,000,0 equivalent.

-In the event t the same wil 3month KIBO

-N/A

-No specific co this is part of

-N/A

-No repaymen this additiona sponsor supp particularly d

-nal support is intended to be provided through cash or a er of credit issued to the Purchaser, up to the extent of 0,000 (United States Dollars Twenty Five Million) or PKR the SBLC is called and not settled by the Company in cash, ill convert into a funded facility, carrying a profit rate of DR +3%, till such time that the same is settled.

-collateral / security is intended to be obtained from TEL, as the obligations of the Company under the Put Option SSA.

-nt schedule has been determined with TEL in respect of al sponsor support.
-The terms of release of the additional port are covered under the Put Option SSA, as more detailed above.
+Category-wise amount of investment; The additional support is intended to be provided through cash or a standby letter of credit issued to the Purchaser, up to the extent of USD 25,000,000 (United States Dollars Twenty Five Million) or PKR equivalent.
+Average borrowing cost of the investing company, the Karachi Inter Bank Offered Rate (KIBOR) for the relevant period, rate of return for Shariah compliant products In the event the SBLC is called and not settled by the Company in cash, the same will convert into a funded facility, carrying a profit rate of 3month KIBOR +3%, till such time that the same is settled.
+Rate of interest, mark up, profit, fees or commission etc. to be charged by investing company N/A Particulars of collateral or security to be obtained in relation to the proposed investment No specific collateral / security is intended to be obtained from TEL, as this is part of the obligations of the Company under the Put Option SSA.
+If the investment carries conversion feature i.e. it is convertible into securities, this fact along with terms and conditions including conversion formula, circumstances in which the conversion may take place and the time when the conversion may be exercisable; N/A Repayment schedule and terms and conditions of loans or advances to be given to the associated company or associated undertaking No repayment schedule has been determined with TEL in respect of this additional sponsor support.
+The terms of release of the additional sponsor support are covered under the Put Option SSA, as more particularly detailed above.